Bcgraydon/ENC4265/reflective_blogs.md

 ## AI statment
 Even though the subect of this assignment is AI, no AI was used in the creation of it

+# Reflective Blog 6
+Prompt F: Reflect on one of your completed Deliverables for this course.
+What was easy for you?
+What was more difficult?
+Why?
+What did completing this assignment teach you about yourself and technical communication?
+What would you do differently based on the instructor's feedback?
+Note: this one is vintage only, but you can use AI tools for editing.

+## Refelction on a assignment
+The Deliverable I want to reflect on is the chatbot assignment, the last deliverable I completed.
+The assignment was rather easy because the website has AI tools to help you set your chatbot.
+The difficulty for me was deciding what platforms I wanted to use to host my chatbot, I went through three websites before I chose the final one, I ended up using.
+This assignment taught me how easy it is to set up a chatbot, making it a necessity if I ever develop a webpage in the future.
+I wouldn’t change the assignment after receiving the instructor’s feedback, I might spend more time on it to iron out some edges, but I wouldn’t make any big changes.

+## AI statment
+AI was only used for editing.